amixon® helps with the dimensioning of large vacuum mixer dryer systems

 How does the heat transfer surface change as the filling level decreases?

-If the filling level in the mixing dryer changes during the drying process, the contact surface of the tempered mixing tool also changes.
-This situation cannot be described as a closed function. amixon® measures the heat exchange surface of the mixing tool in the CAD system for different filling levels.
+If the filling level in the mixing dryer changes during the drying process, the contact area of the temperature-controlled mixing tool also changes.
+This situation cannot be described as a closed function. amixon® measures the heat exchange area of the mixing tool in the CAD system for different filling levels.
 The data is recorded in tabular form and interpolated.

 How high is the heat requirement if the vacuum mixed dryer is significantly larger than the test system?

-• The process conditions in the tester are identical to the process conditions in the large appliance.
+- The process conditions in the test device are identical to the process conditions in the large-scale device.

-• The heat transfer coefficient is the same in both apparatuses.
+- The heat transfer coefficient is the same in both devices.

-• The average temperature difference between the heating medium and the mix is the same.
+- The average temperature difference between the heating medium and the mixture is the same.

 How long does the drying process take in the large-scale plant?

-Assuming that the density RO of the moist product in the reference plant and in the large-scale plant is the same, the mass of the product in the large-scale plant can be calculated if the filling level PHI is known.
+Assuming that the density ‘ρ’ of the moist product is the same in the reference plant and in the large-scale plant, the mass of the product in the large-scale plant can be calculated if the filling degree ‘Φ’ is known.

-The mass mT to be evaporated in the large-scale plant is fT1 at the end and fT2 at the beginning of the drying process.
+The mass ‘mT’ to be evaporated in the large-scale plant is given by the moisture contents ‘fT1’ at the end and ‘fT2’ at the beginning of drying.

-The drying time in the large-scale system is then
+The drying time in the large-scale plant is then

 How large should the heating system for the large dryer be?

 The following diagram shows the individual consumption points.
-Each consumer must be sufficiently supplied with the extrapolated thermal energy.
-The design factor S is used to calculate the heat flow in the heating system.
-This is based on the heat flow Qvap required for evaporation.
+Each consumer must be supplied with sufficient projected heat energy.
+The design factor ‘S’ is used to calculate the heat flow in the heating system.
+This is based on the heat flow ‘Qvap’ required for evaporation.

-The mass flow of the heat transfer medium Qvap results from the specific heat capacity cp, the inlet temperature of the heat transfer medium T1,heat and the outlet temperature of the heat transfer medium T2,heat.
-The thermal fluid must be distributed in such a way that all consumers are adequately supplied.
+The mass flow of the heat transfer medium ‘Qvap’ is calculated from the specific heat capacity ‘cp’, the inlet temperature of the heat transfer medium ‘T1,heat’ and the outlet temperature of the heat transfer medium ‘T2,heat’.
+The thermofluid must be distributed in such a way that all consumers are adequately supplied.
 This means that all areas of the process chamber must be heated evenly.
 Condensation must be avoided.
-The wet goods must be heated to the extent that steam energy is dissipated.
-The temperature of the mix corresponds to the evaporation temperature of the applied vacuum.
+The moist material must be heated to the extent that steam energy is dissipated.
+The mixed material temperature corresponds to the evaporation temperature of the adjacent vacuum.

 How large should the vapor filter for the large dryer be?

-With the volume flow dV/dt, the mass flow dm/dt and the density ro of the steam.
+Using the volume flow “dV/dt,” the mass flow “dm/dt,” and the density “ρ” of the vapor.

 How large should the condenser for the large dryer be?

-When determining the K value, the design of the capacitor and the expected fouling factor must be taken into account.
+When determining the ‘K’ value, the design of the condenser and the expected fouling factor must be taken into account.

 How long does the drying process take in the large-scale system if the temperature of the thermal fluid is changed?